 Using AdWords Express with AdWords

-We recommend using just one advertising product at a time, but if you want to use both AdWords Express and AdWords, we’ll discuss how they work together and how you’ll be billed.
+- If you do choose to use AdWords Express and AdWords together, find out how they work together and how you'll be billed.

-If you decide to use AdWords and AdWords Express together, you’ll want to keep the following in mind when managing your ads and accounts:
+If you still want to use AdWords and AdWords Express together, bear the following in mind:

 Any changes, including adding, editing or deactivating ads can only be done through your AdWords Express account.
 If you sign into AdWords, we'll show an alert that directs you to your AdWords Express account to manage your AdWords Express ads.